-Energy communities are one of the key elements for achieving the EU’s energy transition: By 2050, half of Europe’s citizens could be producing up to half of the EU’s renewable energy.
+Energy communities are one of the key elements for achieving the EU’s energy transition: by 2050, half of Europe’s citizens could be producing up to half of the EU’s renewable energy.1

-Recognizing the important role of local actors in the energy transition process – citizens in particular – the Clean Energy Package includes provisions to help local communities take ownership of the energy transition through the concept of energy communities.
+Recognizing the important role of local actors in the energy transition process – citizens in particular – the EU’s Clean Energy Package since 2019 includes provisions to help local communities take ownership of the energy transition through the concept of energy communities.

-Energy communities can take any form of a legal entity, for instance, that of an association, a cooperative, a partnership, a non-profit organization, or a limited liability company.
+According to the EU laws, energy communities can take any form of legal entity, for instance, that of an association, a cooperative, a partnership, a non-profit organization, or a limited liability company.
 It makes it easier for its citizens, together with other market players, to team up and jointly invest in energy assets.
-This, in turn, helps contribute to a more decarbonized and flexible energy system, as the energy communities can act as one entity and access all suitable energy markets, on a level playing field with other market actors.
+This, in turn, helps contribute to a more decarbonized and flexible energy system, as the energy communities can act as one entity and access all suitable energy markets on a level playing field with other market actors.

 A legal entity that is based on voluntary and open participation, effectively controlled by shareholders or members who are natural persons, local authorities, including municipalities, or small enterprises, and micro-enterprises.